 Shields deflect objects away from a starship.
 They run off of generators which can be overloaded in combat or any other situation that the shield is being battered.
 Shields cannot be left on indefinitely as this will blow out the generators; they are kept for situations such as combat, asteroids, etc.

-The Shield Points are the number of damage points absorbed before the shield generators are overloaded and shut down.
+The Shield Points are the number of damage points absorbed before the shield generators are overloaded and shields are down.
 Once this happens damage is done to the ship's Hit Points.

 Like Hit Points shields have a DR rating based on size which deducts damage to the SP which each hit.